 Karrek has expanded its work across three areas:

 Karrek Community (supporting adults with learning disabilities, mental health, and brain injury), Karrek Lifestyles (24/7 live in support for vulnerable individuals in their own homes), and Karrek Care (providing support to the older population and people with physical disabilities).

 Karrek will support people living at MSP’s third house in Redruth – Alma Place.

 United Response are going to be MSP’s housing partner for the third house, Alma Place in Redruth, which will accommodate five people each year, with support and services provided by Karrek Community (see above).

 Mustard Seed runs The Open Door Café from which the charity supports people to learn valuable work-related and life skills and provides ‘suspended’ meals for individuals who are unable to pay for meals.
 The Helston and Lizard Foodbank, an information advice and guidance provision, is also run out of Open Door.
 The support enables people to learn the skills to live independent lives, looking after themselves and others with whom they also come into contact.

-Mustard Seed was the first operational partner leasing a property from Mustard Seed Property.
-It does not currently have expansion opportunities that Mustard Seed Property can support, but they remain a partner.
+Mustard Seed was the first operational partner leasing a property from MSP.
+It does not currently have expansion opportunities that MSP can support, but they remain a partner.